Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

 {\textit{Extreme edge kernel}}: \textit{XGBoost} \cite{b36} is known for its performance in classification and regression problems.
 It is a more accurate and scalable implementation of gradient boosting.
 For datasets and problems with simpler requirements, decision trees can be mapped on edge devices in the form of C/C++ or on custom hardware implementation processing units to perform ML classification problems, e.g., \textit{armpit}.
-We use \textit{XGBoost} to extract the decision trees from datasets and then implement the generated decision trees in C/C++ to evaluate their RISP requirements.
-It can be considered more like a kernel in extreme edge applications rather than a full application itself.
-For evaluation purposes, we use the Pima Indian Diabetes Database \cite{b37}, a binary-valued data set that predicts whether a patient shows signs of diabetes according to the criteria of the World Health Organization.
+We use \textit{XGBoost} to extract a decision tree from a dataset and then implement the generated decision tree in C/C++ to evaluate its RISSP requirements.
+It can be considered as a kernel in extreme edge applications rather than a full application itself.
+For evaluation purposes, we use the pima indian diabetes database \cite{b37}, a binary-valued data set that predicts whether a patient shows signs of diabetes.
 The dataset consists of 768 instances and 8 attributes.

 We also select \textit{Embench} that is an open-source benchmark suite for embedded systems.
 It is designed to support a wide range of embedded systems and consists of 22 C-written applications.
 Although it may not be perfectly aligned with the requirements of extreme edge, it offers a reasonable and structured approach to assess our methodology.
 The system requirements for these applications require at least 64 KB of ROM and RAM.
 However, an operating system and output stream are not required.